-Here I have made the list of whole collection of diwali sweets recipes.
+Here I have made the list of the whole collection of Diwali sweets recipes.
 All of them are easy to make at home.
 All the recipes have step by step photos with possible tips and tricks so beginners can also make them without any fear.

-Diwali or deepavali is the festival of lights and it is celebrated all over the India every year.
+Diwali or Deepavali is the festival of lights and it is celebrated all over India every year.
 This is the biggest festival we celebrate in our family.
-We usually start preparing for diwali at least 10-15 day before.
+We usually start preparing for Diwali at least 10-15 day before.
 We clean and decorate the house, do some shopping.
 We also make many snacks and sweets at home.
-Few sweets we buy from shop as well.
+Few sweets we buy from the shop as well.

 We usually give a box of sweet away as a gift to relatives and friends on the new year day.
 We also serve to the guests who came for the new year wishes.